• Skip to primary navigation

 Notes:

-- The pattern uses US crochet terminology.
+• This lace shawl crochet pattern uses US crochet terminology.

-- In the parenthesis (…) there is a stitch counting for each row.
+• In the parenthesis (…) there is a stitch counting for each row.

-- This crochet lace shawl pattern is worked bottom-up in one piece with a continuous border added in the round.
+• This crochet lace shawl pattern is worked bottom-up in one piece with a continuous border added in the round.
 Increases are made at the start and end of the rows.

-- From row 26 until the edging the pattern is a simple 2 row repeat.
+• From row 26 until the edging the pattern is a simple 2 row repeat.

-- My Nightfall crochet lace shawl pattern finished at the 80 row of the pattern and it’s relatively large, but you can make it smaller by working less pattern repeats.
+• My Nightfall lace shawl crochet pattern finished at the 80 row of the pattern and it’s relatively large, but you can make it smaller by working less pattern repeats.

-- The pattern includes the stitch charts.
+• The lace shawl crochet pattern includes the stitch charts.

 Stitches & Abbreviations (US terms):